KaustubhShejole/StereoDetect/README.md

 ## Paper

-You can access the paper on arXiv here: [Detecting Stereotypes and Anti-stereotypes the Correct Way Using Social Psychological Underpinnings](https://arxiv.org/abs/2504.03352)
+You can access the paper on here: [Detecting Stereotypes and Anti-stereotypes the Correct Way Using Social Psychological Underpinnings](https://aclanthology.org/2025.findings-emnlp.216/)

 This work is accepted at the EMNLP Findings, 2025.